Prosecutors: Aaron Hernandez said 'What's up now?' as he shot, killed 2 men

 The battling narratives mark the beginning of Hernandez's second high-profile murder trial in the past two years.
 The former Pro Bowl tight end and New England Patriots star was convicted of murder and sentenced to life in prison for the June 2013 death of Odin Lloyd.

-Furtado and de Abreu, two immigrants from Cape Verde, were shot and killed in a drive-by shooting in July 2012 outside a Boston nightclub.
+Furtado and de Abreu, immigrants from Cape Verde, were shot and killed in a drive-by shooting in July 2012 outside a Boston nightclub.
 Hernandez was charged in May 2014 with two counts of first-degree murder in their deaths.

 Dueling arguments